Bellagio Las Vegas

 Nothing says Las Vegas more than the Bellagio.
 The classically beautiful hotel, standing majestically above the iconic Bellagio Fountains, is an absolute must-see for Vegas visitors.

 The Bellagio resort features in just about every movie, documentary or TV show I’ve ever watched about Las Vegas (and I’ve watched a lot of them!).
-It is, quite simply, the grand centrepiece of the long neon-filled, bright and glitzy Las Vegas strip.
+It is, quite simply, the grand centerpiece of the long neon-filled, bright and glitzy Las Vegas strip.

 So, what can you expect when visiting such a well-known and much-loved Las Vegas resort?
 Does the visitor experience match the exquisite exterior?
 I went along to investigate.